graphprotocol/contracts/packages/issuance/deploy/docs/REODeploymentSequence.md

 # RewardsEligibilityOracle Deployment Sequence

-**Status:** Planning
-**Priority:** HIGH - REO deployment planned soon **Last Updated:** 2025-11-19
+**Status:** Background / supplementary (planning) **Priority:** HIGH - REO deployment planned soon **Last Updated:** 2025-11-19

+> Canonical issuance deployment design now lives in
+> `packages/issuance/deploy/docs/Design.md`.
+Cross-package governance and
+> orchestration patterns live in `packages/deploy/docs`.
+>
+> This document captures a detailed REO deployment sequence and is retained
+> for planning/background.
+It should not be treated as the primary source of
+> truth and should not be extended with new normative content.

 ---

 ## Overview

 This document outlines the deployment sequence for RewardsEligibilityOracle (REO), including the required RewardsManager upgrade.
 This sequence is based on production-ready patterns from earlier deployment work, adapted for the current Ignition implementation.

 ### Scope